cawka/cs118-spring2017/project-3.md

     * When no ARP reply after `5 requests` and enqueued packets are dropped.

-- (1 pt) ICMP time exceeded

-    * The router must discard an IP packet when its TTL field is 0.
-In this case the router should respond with an ICMP time exceeded message.

 - (1 pt) ICMP port unreachable

     * The router must handle TCP/UDP packets sent to one of its interfaces.
 In this case the router should respond with an ICMP port unreachable message.

 ## Acknowledgement